 Where would we be without the humble light bulb?
 They brighten up our lives on dreary days, help keep our homes on trend, and today’s energy-efficient bulbs can last for years without burning out.

-Why it’s important to recycle mercury-containing bulbs
+Why it’s important to recycle mercury-containing bulbs and tubes

 1. Sending mercury to landfills can harm our health